reinhart1010/nix/docs/en/linux/pw-loopback.md

 ---
 # pw-loopback

-Tool for creating loopback devices in pipewire.
+Create loopback devices in PipeWire.
 More information: <https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Virtual-Devices>.

 - Create a loopback device with the default loopback behavior: